The Modern Resume Formatting and Design

 The Expert Fix

 Put "Easy Reading" before Style.
 High-quality resumes use strong, dark text on white space with wide margins.
-This isn't just for screen readers—it stops eye strain for the person reading on a phone or a bright screen.
+This stops eye strain for the person reading on a phone or a bright screen.
+Learn how white space improves resume readability for both humans and scanners.

 The Sign of Trouble